Mina-Rahmanian/Detecting-fake-news/README.md

 <br /><p align="left">
 <img width="650" height="110" alt="d1" src="https://user-images.githubusercontent.com/71558720/196262516-6abaa673-92d8-4629-be80-06795f2c301b.PNG">
 </p><br />
 6) Initialize a PassiveAggressiveClassifier.
 This is.
-We’ll fit this on tfidf_train and y_train.
+We’ll fit this on tfidf_train and y_train.<br />
-7) predict on the test set from the TfidfVectorizer and calculate the accuracy with accuracy_score() from sklearn.metrics.
+7) predict on the test set from the TfidfVectorizer and calculate the accuracy with accuracy_score() from sklearn.metrics.<br />
 8) We got an accuracy of 92.98% with this model.

 <br /><p align="left">